markpatterson27/GitHub-Classroom-Introductory-Assignment/README.md

 ## :page_facing_up: Classroom Assignments

-GitHub Classroom is a tool that helps your teacher orangize and manage GitHub repositories that are used for class exercises and assessments.
+GitHub Classroom is a tool that helps your teacher organize and manage GitHub repositories that are used for class exercises and assessments.
 GitHub Classroom automates repository creation and access control, making it easy to distribute starter code and collect assignments on GitHub.

 A GitHub Classroom assignment is a GitHub repository with access control setup so both you and your teacher can access it.
 When you accept an assignment, GitHub Classroom will automatically create a new repository for you.
 The assignment repository will belong to your course's organization account on GitHub, but you and your teacher will have access to it.